MovingtoMars/Passambler/README.md

 ```

 ## Building
+Java 8 is required to build the language.

 Clone the repository and run Maven.
 ```
 mvn install
 ```
-You can find the jar file in the `target` directory.
+You will find the jar file in the `target` directory.

 ## License
 MIT license